nurbujang/pands-project/README.md

 *3. Outputs a scatter plot of each pair of variables.*

-*4. Perform any other analysis I think is appropriate*
+*4. Performs any other analysis I think is appropriate*

 ### Method:
 1.